saliormoon/Cookbook/recipes/FoxxFirstSteps.md

 });
 ```

 If you go to the interactive documentation again, you will now see the description you just added.
 Great!
-If you want more information about controllers, see [the documentation](https://docs.arangodb.com/Foxx/FoxxController.html).
+If you want more information about controllers, see [in the documentation](https://docs.arangodb.com/Foxx/Develop/Controller.html).

 ### Add a model that describes our todo items

 We now need to define how we want a single todo item looks like.
 Foxx uses this information for both the documentation as well as for validating inputs.
-In a file called `todo.js` in the folder `models` you put the following [Foxx Model](https://docs.arangodb.com/Foxx/FoxxModel.html) prototype:
+In a file called `todo.js` in the folder `models` you put the following [Foxx Model](https://docs.arangodb.com/Foxx/Develop/Model.html) prototype:

 ```js
 var Foxx = require('org/arangodb/foxx'),